 Geeta thinks more of her friends’ saris than her own classes, and Montu is also keener on football than regular attendance.
 He will soon be kicked out and start working at a factory, such is the need for cash.
 And of course the dreams of the educated father is to see his children even better than himself.
 His wife (Gita Dey, who died not so long ago) is much more down to earth and criticizes him for his choices: the higher education of four grown children means big mouths to feed, and no income from able workers!
 She’s constantly bickering and criticizing her children for being who they are.
 Her husband tries to make up for the situation, telling them when too many harsh words have been lashed at them – and in fact, at Neeta most of all, she’s her father’s favourite -, that she’s like that out of deprivation.

 These dire straits are their lives’ biggest constraint.
 This constant lack of money reduces family relationship to a battle of needs and envious taunts, and the ever-present exhaustion from the effort to keep up appearances takes its toll on normal human relationships.
 Shankar knows he’s a weight to his mother and sister.
 But he also knows that he’s got talent, and that two years isn’t that long to wait before he can start earning.
-Neeta encourages him, but even she thinks he might, like her, get himself a little job to pay for his expenses and quiet his parents’ nagging concern (I think it’s wrong, like some people do, to call him a shirker, or others, lazy – shows they’ve never been poor, and anyway Shankar does succeed in the end, he does manage to become a Bombay musical figure).
+Neeta encourages him, but even she thinks he might, like her, get himself a little job to pay for his expenses and quiet his parents’ nagging concern (I think it’s wrong, like some people do (the link has been invalidated), to call him a shirker, or others, lazy – shows they’ve never been poor, and anyway Shankar does succeed in the end, he does manage to become a Bombay musical figure).
 Shankar knows Neeta’s right.
 But he’s successfully been at a radio audition, he knows what his future could be if he doesn’t practice regularly.
 So he tries to focus on his training.
 He and his sister share a special relationship, they call each other khuka and khuki, little boy and little girl.
 And when one isn’t feeling well, the other comes up to cheer him up.

 Neeta is in love with Sanat (Niranjan Ray), a fine-looking former student of her father’s, who’s now involved in the preparation of a doctorate in Physics.
 She’s been spotted by her brother secretly reading a letter from Sanat where the latter praises her for being